Guidance

 1.1 Client participates voluntarily in the Family Nurse Partnership programme

 In all situations, clients must be enabled to understand that they are participating in the programme voluntarily and that they may withdraw from the programme at any time.
-Written materials, including pamphlets setting out the voluntary nature of the programme and/or signed consent should be used to support this.
+Written materials, including pamphlets setting out the voluntary nature of the programme, and/or signed consent should be used to support this.

 First-time mother is either a nulliparous woman (that is, has experienced no previous live births) or has never parented a child before.
-Women who have experienced a neonatal death, have had a child removed from their care immediately after birth, or had their first baby adopted immediately after birth would therefore be eligible for inclusion in the program.
+Women who have experienced a neonatal death, have had a child removed from their care immediately after birth, or had their first baby adopted immediately after birth would therefore be eligible for inclusion in the programme.

 1.3 Sites enrol clients early in pregnancy and no later than the 28th week of pregnancy unless pregnancy concealed

-A client is considered to be enrolled when they receive their first FNP visit and any necessary consent forms have been signed.
-Prior to this, FNP nurses may undertake pre-enrolment visits to assess a woman’s eligibility, explain the programme to the prospective client and invite them to participate.
 The 28th week of pregnancy is defined as no more than 28 weeks and 6 days of gestation.
-A concealed pregnancy is defined as where the mother is unbooked for antenatal care after 20 weeks (see reference 4), and a denied pregnancy, ‘Where a female, through fear, ignorance or denial, does not accept or is unaware of the pregnancy in an appropriate way” (see reference 5).
+A concealed pregnancy is defined as where the mother is unbooked for antenatal care after 20 weeks (see reference 4), and a denied pregnancy, “where a female, through fear, ignorance or denial, does not accept or is unaware of the pregnancy in an appropriate way” (see reference 5).

 1.4 Each client enrolled is visited as far as possible by the same family nurse throughout her pregnancy and the first 2 years of her child’s life or until graduated from programme if earlier